Start Time

 • Avoiding rework through technically sound, stakeholder-aligned submissions

-• Applying the Flood Risk Management Guidelines (2009) and Justification Test in housing development and rezoning decisions
+• Applying the Flood Risk Management Guidelines (2009) and the Justification Test in housing development and rezoning decisions

 Coordinating Flood Emergency Response – Lessons from Recent Events